zcanter/aframe-scatterplot/README.md

 ### Questions or Issues?

 Feel free to open a GitHub Issue or to contact me directly at zrcanter [-at-] gmail

+### Special Thanks

+Thank you to the NASA-JPL Instrument Data Systems VR working group for helping in the creation of this tool.
+Also thanks to Dan Moran for his additions to the README.